Engee documentation

 Details

-Specify the polar response value of a custom acoustic element as a matrix at . - is the number of frequencies specified in Polar pattern frequencies (Hz). - is the number of angles specified in Polar pattern angles (deg).
-Each row of the matrix represents the polar pattern magnitude measured at the corresponding frequency specified in Polar pattern frequencies (Hz) and all angles specified in Polar pattern angles (deg).
+Set the value of the polar characteristic of the user acoustic element in the form of a matrix on . is the number of frequencies specified in the Polar pattern frequencies (Hz). is the number of angles specified in the Polar pattern angles (deg).
+Each row of the matrix represents the value of the polar radiation pattern measured at the corresponding frequency specified in Polar pattern frequencies (Hz) and all angles specified in Polar pattern angles (deg).

-The pattern is measured in the azimuth plane.
-In the azimuth plane, the elevation angle is 0°, and the centre axis of capture is 0° deg in azimuth and 0° deg in elevation.
-The radiation pattern is symmetrical around the centre axis.
-Based on the polar radiation pattern, you can plot the radiation pattern of an acoustic element in three-dimensional space.
+The pattern is measured in the azimuthal plane.
+In the azimuthal plane, the elevation angle is 0°, and the central axis of capture is 0° degrees in azimuth and 0° degrees in elevation.
+The radiation pattern is symmetrical around the central axis.
+Based on the polar radiation pattern, you can build a radiation pattern of an acoustic element in three-dimensional space.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Microphone.
+To enable this parameter, set the Element type parameter to Custom Microphone.

 Default value